-Compare the best current mortgage rates in Halifax for free.
+Compare the best mortgage rates starting at [mortgage_rates:best_rate:NS] in Halifax for free.

 Today’s lowest mortgage rates in: